Feats of Human Engineering

 - Interior damage

-Push Piers are sections of galvanized or epoxy-coated steel pipes that are driven into the soil at the edge of your home’s foundation with a hydraulic ram.1 The steel piers are driven into rock or a suitable soil bearing layer and are connected to the home’s foundation through a metal head extension assembly.
+Push Piers are sections of galvanized, or in some cases epoxy-coated, steel pipes that are driven deep into the soil at the edge a home’s foundation.
+The installation of the push piers is done with a hydraulic ram.
+The steel piers are driven into rock or a suitable soil bearing layer and are connected to the home’s foundation through a metal head extension assembly.
 As suitable bearing stratum is reached, each pile is tested to forces greater than required to support the home.

 There are several advantages to installing piers in your foundation, including: